 How do I know?

 I was one of them.
 I would argue my Mennonite fundamentalism confidently with my teachers in high school.
 In college, I wrote a position paper to explain my inherited non-resistance dogma, thinking that my take would be fresh.
-But, for my efforts, ended up with a classroom more fully unconvinced of non-resistence than they would be had I said nothing at all.
+But, for my efforts, ended up with a classroom more fully unconvinced of non-resistance than they would have been had I said nothing at all.

 Anyhow, while most from my own religious communities lean towards conservative politics.
-A few got out of this Mennonite intellectual ghetto long enough to read a little Karl Marx, meet some Socialists.
+A few got out of this Mennonite intellectual ghetto long enough to read a little Karl Marx and meet some real live Socialists.
 And, now, armed with this new knowledge, come back to their conservative peers with a superior attitude and a whole new set of empty platitudes, borrowed from ‘the world’ they claim to stand apart from, that require nothing of them.
-They proclaim themselves to be different, imagine themselves to be the revolutionary thinkers, yet are really nothing but a new blend of the same old political ideologies, tired religious dogmas, and general nonsense.
+They proclaim themselves to be different, and imagine themselves to be revolutionary thinkers.
+Yet they are really nothing but a new blend of the same old political ideologies, tired religious dogmas, and general nonsense.

-It was one such story of a ‘transformation’ that caught my eye because I actually knew the guy and know him too well to be bamboozled by his slickly packaged testimonial.
+It was one such story of a ‘transformation’ that caught my eye because I actually knew the guy and knew him too well to be bamboozled by his slickly packaged testimonial.

 The Completely Non-Transformative Transformation

 I’m not going to reveal the source.
 More clicks will only encourage them.
-But it did not take long into the apologetics video to reveal that the title a bit deceptive, when this conservative Mennonite apologist confessed, “the truth is I’ve never actually voted.”
+But it did not take long into the apologetics video to reveal that the title was a bit deceptive, when this conservative Mennonite apologist confessed, “The truth is I’ve never actually voted.”

 Hmm.